mintapi/mintapi/README.md

       --end-date [END_DATE]
                             Latest date for which to retrieve transactions.
                             Used with --transactions or --extended-transactions.
+Format: mm/dd/yy --investments         Retrieve data related to your investments, whether they be retirement or         personal stock purchases
-Format: mm/dd/yy --include-investment  Used with --extended-transactions
+      --include-investment  Used with --extended-transactions
       --skip-duplicates     Used with --extended-transactions
       --show-pending        Exclude pending transactions from being retrieved.